Forget FOMO, get JOMO!

 Relax!
 Your Mind and Body Will Thank You

 Stress is a natural and often reoccurring emotion that brings out the anxiety in all of us.
 Handling stress, no matter how it is brought on, is an important part of your mindfulness practice.
-Lucy Rathier, PhD, explains a few tangible efforts you can make to reduce stress.
+Here are a few tangible efforts you can make to reduce stress.

 The Mind-Body Connection

 Mental health is essential to our overall well-being.
-In this blog, Debra Lobato-Barrera, PhD, explains the connection between our mental and physical beings and how one can affect the other.
+Our mental and physical beings are connected and one can affect the other.
 Getting your mental health in check is important to improving our health and wellness.

 About the Author:

 Lifespan Blog Team

 The Lifespan Blog Team is working to provide you with timely and pertinent information that will help keep you and your family happy and healthy.